PDFCreator: Editions

 This works as Windows service application.
 It allows the central management of settings and users for administrator.
 Additionally, it lets the user share PDFCreator printers in their network, auto-convert without user interaction and it offers high performance through multi-threading.

 Adware toolbar controversy

 Between 2009 and 2013 the installation package included a closed-source browser toolbar that was considered by many users to be malicious software.
-Although technically an optional component, the opt-out procedure used to be a two-step process (prior to version 1.2.3), which was considered by many to be intentionally confusing.
-In addition to the spyware activity described below, the toolbar allowed one-click creation of PDFs from the current webpage and included a search tool.
+Although technically an optional component, the opt-out procedure was considered by many to be intentionally confusing.
 As of version 1.2.3, the opt-out procedure only required unchecking one checkbox during the installation process.

-Starting with version 0.9.7 (February 2009), PDFCreator included an adware toolbar.
-The end-user-license agreement for PDFForge Toolbar by Spigot, Inc. (versions prior to 0.9.7 have a different, optional toolbar called "PDFCreator Toolbar"), states that the software will: